Minis News & Info

 Primarily the purpose of matches is to get as many children within an age group, or that are capable of playing safely within an age group, playing hockey.

 All Mini’s within these age groups will have a chance to play in matches.
-We run A teams which are selected on ability by the coaches and B teams where all are welcome and everyone will have the opportunity to play.
 Whether you have just picked up a stick for the first time or are aspiring to make the national finals you are more than welcome.

 Selection will be based on the following criteria in the order listed:-